basicallydan/skifree.js/README.md

 * Turning left and right
 * Stopping
 * MONSTAHS!
 GRAAAAHHH!
 They even eat you and then run away because they're full
-* Distance tracking so you can see how far you've gone you absolute badass
+* Distance tracking so you can see how far you've gone, you absolute badass
 * Speed boost (this was a little-known feature to get away from monsters) using the F key
-* **MOBILE SUPPORT** - This is cool - try loading the [**the demo page**](http://basicallydan.github.com/skifree.js) on a mobile device and then use your finger to direct the skier around the pistle.
+* **MOBILE SUPPORT** - This is cool - try loading the [**the demo page**](http://basicallydan.github.com/skifree.js) on a mobile device and then use your finger to direct the skier around the piste.
 Also try double-tap ;)
 * Rainbow jump platforms & jumping - though a couple of improvements could be made
 * LocalStorage high-score (thanks, [@ddoolin](https://github.com/ddoolin)!)
 * Custom-sized Hitboxes